ryan-aldred/Meta-React-Challenge-Question/README.md

 - Better type validation for form data
 - Sort each list
+  - Avoid doing `evt.target as HTMLFormElement`
 - Better file and function names
+  - FancyThing is a bad name
 - Better component organization
+  - sub folders for components
 - Better style
+  - Use Tailwind or at least css modules